 Details of the directors' qualifications, background and working experience are set out under the "Board of Directors" section of this Annual Report.

 The Board oversees the business affairs of the Group, sets overall corporate strategy and directions, approves budgets, and reviews the Group's performance.
 The Board is collectively responsible for the long-term success of the Group.
-Each Director exercises his independent judgement to act in good faith and in the best interest of the Group for the creation of longterm value for shareholders.
-The Board works with Management to achieve this objective and Management remains accountable to the Board and plays an important role in providing Board members with complete, adequate, and timely information to assist the Directors in the fulfilment of their responsibilities.
+Each director exercises his independent judgement to act in good faith and in the best interest of the Group for the creation of longterm value for shareholders.
+The Board works with Management to achieve this objective and Management remains accountable to the Board and plays an important role in providing Board members with complete, adequate, and timely information to assist the directors in the fulfilment of their responsibilities.

 The Board sets appropriate tone-from-the-top to uphold ethics and integrity within the Group and ensures that directors are not placed in situations where there is a conflict between their duties to the Company and their own personal interests.

-Each Director is required to promptly disclose any conflict or potential conflict of interest, whether direct or indirect, in relation to a transaction or proposed transaction with the Company, as soon as practicable after the relevant facts have come to his knowledge.
+Each director is required to promptly disclose any conflict or potential conflict of interest, whether direct or indirect, in relation to a transaction or proposed transaction with the Company, as soon as practicable after the relevant facts have come to his knowledge.
 Where a director has a conflict or potential conflict of interest in relation to any matter, he is required to immediately declare his interest, recuse himself and refrain from participating in discussions regarding a transaction or proposed transaction in which he has an interest or is conflicted, unless the Board is of the opinion that his presence and participation is necessary to enhance the efficacy of such discussion.
 Nonetheless, he should abstain from voting in relation to the conflict-related matters.

 Board Orientation, Training and Updates

-Incoming new Directors are given proper guidance and orientation (including on-site visits to the Group's operational facilities) upon their appointment, to familiarise them with the Group's business, operations, financial performance and key management personnel of the Group as well as corporate governance practices to facilitate the effective discharge of their duties.
+Incoming new directors are given proper guidance and orientation (including on-site visits to the Group's operational facilities) upon their appointment, to familiarise them with the Group's business, operations, financial performance and key management personnel of the Group as well as corporate governance practices to facilitate the effective discharge of their duties.

-Newly-appointed Directors will be given a formal letter explaining his duties and obligations as a director.
+Newly appointed directors will be given a formal letter explaining his duties and obligations as a director.
 They will also be briefed by Management on the Group's business, its strategic directions as well as its corporate governance policies.
 Orientation programmes and familiarisation visits are organised, if necessary, to facilitate a better understanding of the Group's operations.

 If a newly appointed director has no prior experience as a director of a company listed on Singapore Exchange Securities Trading Limited ("SGX-ST"), he is required to attend courses and training organised by institutions such as Singapore Institute of Directors ("SID"), the Accounting and Corporate Regulatory Authority ("ACRA") and the SGX-ST at the Company's expense.
-He will also be encouraged to attend at the Company's expense, courses relating to the Singapore regulatory environment and audit essentials.
+He/She will also be encouraged to attend at the Company's expense, courses relating to the Singapore regulatory environment and audit essentials.

 Directors have the opportunity to visit the Group's operations here and overseas and meet Management to gain a better understanding of the Group's business operations globally.
 All directors are encouraged to continually keep abreast of developments in regulatory, legal and accounting frameworks that are relevant to the Group through the extension of opportunities for participation in relevant training courses, seminars and workshops where applicable, at the Company's expense.
 Appropriate external trainings will be arranged where necessary.